davidjerleke/embla-carousel/README.md

 ## Options

-Configure Embla by passing an options object as the second argument. **Default** options values are:
+Configure Embla by passing an options object as the second argument. **Default** values are:

 ```javascript
 const embla = EmblaCarousel(emblaNode, {